What We Do

-Alana House provides an inclusive and non-judgemental space where women who find themselves in a vulnerable position or with complex needs are welcome.
+Alana House, in Reading, provides an inclusive and non-judgemental space where women who find themselves in a vulnerable position or with complex needs are welcome.

 Alana House supports and enables women to address particular behaviours and assess life circumstances that may have put them in a vulnerable position or at risk of offending.